MilestoneInnovativeTechnologies/SmartKitchen/settings.md

 To achieve this option, make the value of these settings to any of true

+keep_tokens_in_orders_until
+By default, its value is Completed, which means for receptionist, in Orders tab, all the orders will be displayed until the token status is Completed.
+Whenever the token status comes to Completed (All items served), It will be hided from Orders.
+This can be changed to until Billed or Paid.
+If this made as Billed and the token status reached to Billed, it will be hided.
+That means until we generate bill it remains there ,and once bill generated, it goes from there.
+Supported values are Completed, Billed, Paid.
+Please note, this is for receptionist only.

 currency_symbol
 The symbol given will prepend to the price displayed on item selection.
 It can be any symbol or character.
 If a space required between symbol and price, it should give so..
 Ex: `₹ `, `₨`, `AED `